peterhurford/rrzsh/README.md

 * `rr install` - installs a package.  `rr install <package name>` installs that package from CRAN.  `rr install <github_username>/<github_repo>` installs that package via `devtools::install_gihtub` (e.g., `rr install devtools`, `rr install peterhurford/batchman`).

 * `rr send <commit message>` - Like [send.zsh](https://github.com/robertzk/send.zsh), but hacked to include R.  If your repo is not a package, it will do `git add .`, `git commit -a -m <commit message>` and `git push origin <the branch you are on>`.
-If you are in an R package directory, before doing that, it will document your code and run your tests.
+If you are in an R package directory, before doing that, it will document your code using Roxygen.

 * `rr create <packagename>` - Creates a new R package scaffold, using `devtools::create`.